We’re making a few changes to Project Nighthawk for the 2020 & 2021 field seasons. Here’s what you need to know.

 When nighthawks are nesting, they exhibit a fairly consistent pattern of behavior.
 The more we watch, the better our chances of detecting nest success (or failure).
 Because roof checks will likely not possible this year (see below), behavioral observations may be our only clue that the birds are establishing territories, incubating eggs or feeding chicks, or that a given nest has failed.
 You can choose to watch as often or as little as you like, as your schedule, health, and interest allows.

 In a typical year, we’d follow up on behavioral observations of nighthawk activity by checking nearby rooftops for visual confirmation of nesting birds or chicks.
-With many buildings and businesses closed, that may not be possible this summer.
+With many buildings closed to the general public, that may not be possible this summer.
 Instead, we’ll primarily be relying on observations from individual surveys.
 (See above.)

 For more information or to volunteer, please contact Brett Amy Thelen at (603) 358-2065 or by email.